smallwhisky.com masthead

 If each ordinal n is identified with the set [n] of all ordinals less than or equal to n, then ab if and only if [a] ⊆ [b].

-Or to put it another way, suppose the big circle represents the fictional world of Other Clocks, which concerns the seven O’Shaughnessy brothers and how each learns—or fails to learn— to deal with desire, art, and power.
+Or to put it another way, suppose the big circle represents the world of the novel Other Clocks, which concerns the seven fictional O’Shaughnessy brothers and how each learns — or fails to learn — how to balance with desire, art, and power.

-The three larger circles within this big circle represent the works of three of the O’Shaughnessy brothers.
-Bry O’Shaughnessy’s illustration of The Complete & Authoritative Periodic Table of the Elephants along with Nog O’Shaughnessy’s schematic drawing Hell, emended 21c. appear tangentially in Bern O’Shaughnessy’s novel The Quiet Underwoods.
+The three larger circles within the big circle represent the very real works of three of the fictional O’Shaughnessy brothers.
+Bry O’Shaughnessy’s illustration of The Complete & Authoritative Periodic Table of the Elephants, along with Nog O’Shaughnessy’s schematic drawing Hell, emended 21c., both appear in Bern O’Shaughnessy’s novel Wish.

 Meanwhile, Wish Bernum (Bern’s protagonist in his novel The Quiet Underwoods) has written his own novel, Bark Mice.